 The third operation is activation: deploying retrieved knowledge to resolve uncertainty and produce results in the world.

 This is where intelligence meets reality.
-Compression creates the arsenal.
+Encoding creates the arsenal.
 Retrieval selects the weapon.
 Activation fires it.
 A surgeon activating anatomical knowledge to perform an operation.
 An engineer activating structural knowledge to design a bridge.
 A diplomat activating knowledge of cultural norms to negotiate a treaty.
 A farmer activating knowledge of seasons and soil to plant a crop.
 This is what Michael Hochberg’s Theory of Intelligences formalizes: intelligence as the resolution of uncertainty producing a result or goal.
 The framework is substrate-independent: it describes what activation does, regardless of what it’s made of.

 Activation never happens in a vacuum.
 It extends through tools, bodies, and environments.
 Andy Clark and David Chalmers argued in “The Extended Mind” that the boundary of cognition is not the skull; it is wherever the cognitive work gets done.
 When a surgeon activates knowledge through a scalpel, or a programmer through a compiler, the tool is part of the activation.
 Lucy Suchman’s research on situated action showed that activation is always improvised in context, shaped by material and social circumstances rather than merely executing a pre-formed plan.
 Knowledge activates somewhere, through something, in response to something specific.